esc to close

 Many other regions follow similar sub-band structures but may differ in:

-Devices must be regionally configured to meet local regulatory requirements.
+Devices must therefore be regionally configured to comply with local regulatory requirements.

 6 GHz U-NII Expansion